About this guide

 This guide includes information that may be new to the designers we hire (who may be new to government), and useful starting points for conversations with the people we work with (who may be new to UX design).
 For details of specific UX activities and how to conduct them, see 18F’s methods.

 - TTS Handbook page on doing research at Technology Transformation Services

 We created this guide for our reference.
 It’s here for a refresher on ways to protect research participant privacy, or for quick access to UX-related templates, presentations, etc. You’re also welcome to read it from start to finish, of course.

 As a work of the federal government, this project is in the public domain within the United States.
 Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.

 This guide is written for internal use and is shared in the spirit of open source.
 This guide is a product of what we’ve learned from doing UX research and design in government over the past few years, in collaboration with GSA’s Office of General Counsel, Privacy Office, PRA (Paperwork Reduction Act) Desk Officer, and our agency partners.

 Feel free to fork this guide on GitHub and personalize it for your organization; we trust you’ll change it in whatever ways best suit you.
 Also, if you have a suggestion, spot an error, or otherwise want to make constructive contribution to this guide, head over to our contributing page.

 This guide draws on information from many resources.
 GSA cannot endorse these resources, or their respective authors.
-GSA employees interested in further reading can access an internal list of references.
+GSA employees interested in further reading can access a list of references (18F/GSA access only).